Guide to app architecture

 The only logic a view should contain is:

-• Retrieving application data from repositories and transforming it into a format suitable for presentation in the view.
-For example, it may filter, sort or aggregate data.
+- Retrieving application data from repositories and transforming it into a format suitable for presentation in the view.
+For example, it might filter, sort or aggregate data.

-• Maintaining the current state needed in the view, so that the view can rebuild without losing data.
-For example, it may contain boolean flags to conditionally render widgets in the View, or a field that tracks which section of a carousel is active on screen.
+- Maintaining the current state needed in the view, so that the view can rebuild without losing data.
+For example, it might contain boolean flags to conditionally render widgets in the view, or a field that tracks which section of a carousel is active on screen.

 Data layer